-The Offeror shall provide complete information for each item and certify as to its accuracy as required.
+The Offeror shall provide complete information for each item and certify its accuracy as required.

-3.6.3.3 Proposal Abstract
+3.6.3.3 Proposal Summary

 The Offeror shall provide complete information for each item as required.
-Note: The Proposal Abstract is public information and may be disclosed.
+Note: The Proposal Summary is public information and may be disclosed.
 Do not include proprietary information in this form.